rakivo/encontro/README.md

 ```

 # Disable the `not secure` warning
-> - First, compile the project with `gen_crt` feature, you can do that with `cargo run --release --features=gen_crt`
-> - Run `bash gen_crt.sh` to generate self-signed certs.
+> - First, run `cargo run --bin generate_certs --features=gen_crt` to generate self-signed certificates
-> - Import those generated certs into your browser, the warning, finally, will be disabled.
+> - Then just import those certificates from `certs` directory into your browser, and that is it!